 The Flybus project was sponsored by the government with the aim of creating a bus with a mechanical energy storage drive system.

 Instead of batteries the bus would include a modified Allison type parallel hybrid system which uses continuously variable transmission (CVT) and a high-speed composite flywheel to store braking energy and release it upon acceleration.

 The aim was for the bus to use a minimum of 20% less fuel than a standard diesel bus.

 The system's developers claimed that it is half the size, half the weight and quarter of the cost of diesel-electric hybrid systems.
 Some of these savings will have been because it did not use weighty batteries.

 In addition to being factory fitted on new buses it was also promoted as being suitable for retrofitting to existing buses, at a modest cost.

 Because Flybus buses would remain diesel mechanical at all times so in effect the technology could be best seen as a rival / competitor to hybrid buses which use batteries or capacitors.

 Trials with a Flybus equipped midibus were promoted as starting in 2011, however repeated web searches since summer 2013 have not revealed any new developments.

-More information can be found at this link, which opens in a new window. http://www.examiner.com/article/flybus-consortium-uses-flywheel-to-create-bus-with-kinetic-eco-drive
+More information can be found at this link: http://www.examiner.com/article/flybus-consortium-uses-flywheel-to-create-bus-with-kinetic-eco-drive